+I am a queer writer and narrative strategist.
+Most of my work focuses on climate justice, particularly in the American Southwest.
+I was activated in my teens with the youth-led climate movement and organized climate justice programs for and by young people.
+Now, my work focuses on storytelling and narrative building.
 I feel most alive when listening to someone's story.
-I strive to create story sharing experiences built on a foundation of trust, consent, and transparency, where people feel safe to share themselves in a raw, honest way.
+I strive to create storytelling experiences built on a foundation of trust, consent, and transparency, where people feel safe to share themselves in a raw, honest way.

-I currently live on Goshute, Shoshone, and Ute land in so-called Salt Lake City.
-I'm descended from the Mormon settlers who colonized what is now known as Utah.
-I know I live on this land with immense privilege because of the land my ancestors stole.
-I live with a commitment to repair what can be repaired, which currently looks like deep relationship building, wealth redistribution, and organizing those with my shared lineage so we can collectively be accountable to the harm caused by our people.
+I currently live on Goshute, Shoshone, and Ute land in Salt Lake City, and I'm descended from Mormon settlers who colonized these lands.
+I live with a commitment to repair what can be repaired through truth telling, wealth redistribution, and showing up with accountability.